mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 The simulation requires an input for the steering angle of the vehicle.
 In the Nissan Leaf, the steering is limited to 2 and 2/3 total rotations from the clockwise boundary to the counter-clockwise boundary.
 Therefore, the angle measured must be limited to 960 degrees total.
-Due to the broader impact accuracy constraint, the error of the angle sensed must be within 1% of the true angle to prevent false representation of the steering.
+Due to the broader impact accuracy constraint, the error of the angle sensed must be within 1 degree of the true angle to prevent false representation of the steering.

 ### Schematic